ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (ii) Delete

-On receiving a request to delete a Machine with the input parameters (machine_id), the system Updates the is_deleted flag to true in the List of Machines DB against the machine_id received
+On receiving a request to delete a Machine with the input parameters (machine_id), the system Updates the is_deleted flag to true in the List of Machines Database against the machine_id received

 1. While deleting the machine IDs the system Validates if all required input parameters have been received as listed below for each specific request